coflow/varys/README.md

 # Varys
 Varys is an open-source application-aware network scheduler that aims to improve communication performance of Big Data applications.
 Its target applications/jobs include those written in Spark, Hadoop, YARN, BSP, and similar data-parallel frameworks.

 Varys provides a simple API that allows data-parallel frameworks to express their communication requirements as coflows with minimal changes to the framework. **User jobs do not require any modification**.
-Using coflows as the basic abstraction of network scheduling, Varys implements novel schedulers either to make applications faster or to make time-restricted applications complete within deadlines.
+Using coflows as the basic abstraction of network scheduling, Varys implements novel schedulers to make applications faster.

 To learn more, visit <http://varys.net/>